 RESEARCH

-There are three main research teams looking into NKH in the UK and the USA.
+There are two main research teams looking into NKH in the UK and the USA.

 There are smaller pockets of research happening in